Mabel Vernon: Later life

 In 1930, Vernon turned her attention from the women's movement to focus on international relations and peace.
 She was a proponent of Latin American rights and disarmament.
 Vernon joined the Women's International League for Peace and Freedom in 1930.
 She was director of the Peoples Mandate Committee for Inter-American Peace and Cooperation in the 1940s.
 She was a member of the Inter-American delegation to the foundation of the United Nations.

-Beginning in 1951, Vernon lived with her companion Consuelo Reyes-Calderon in Washington, D.C.
+Beginning in 1951, Vernon lived with her companion Consuelo Reyes-Calderón in Washington, D.C.
 Reyes-Calderon contributed to Speaker for Suffrage and Petitioner for Peace, a memoir by Vernon.
 Other contributors were Hazel Hunkins-Hallinan, Fern S. Ingersoll, and Rebecca Hourwich Reyher.

 Vernon died on September 2, 1975.

 In the 2004 film Iron Jawed Angels she was portrayed by Brooke Smith.
 However, the film does not depict her being arrested and imprisoned: instead, she is shown managing the NWP during Alice Paul's incarceration, including working with lawyers on appeals for the suffragettes.